FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 b.
 See number of jobs created in Table A and B below.

-Table A: Number of jobs created---
+Table A: Number of jobs created
+---
 5

 Table B: Number of Projects